BayerTobias/join-backend/README.md

-# Project Name
+# Join Backend

 ## Introduction

-This project is designed to [briefly describe the purpose or scope of the project].
+This project is designed to create and manage users and provide the database for a task management tool, processing and delivering this data through API endpoints.

 ## Requirements